gizemasya/3D-to-2D-Projector/README.md

 ## 4. Setting Parameters (Optional)
 To set your desired point in 3D, you can change the values of **origin_of_temp_in_world_** and **rotation_of_temp_in_world_** variables from Pinhole.cpp line 3.
 - **origin_of_temp_in_world_** variable takes x,y,z coordinates of the 3D point relative to the world frame.
-- **rotation_of_temp_in_world_** variable is a quaternion represents the rotation of the 3D point relative to the world frame, takes x,y,z,w as values.
+- **rotation_of_temp_in_world_** variable is a quaternion represents the rotation of the 3D point relative to the world frame, takes x,y,z,w as parameters.